seiya1223/techcasestudies/_drafts/2016-11-15-PBIE-template.md

 ## Problem statement ##

-This section will define the problem(s)/challenges that the customer wants to address with a Xamarin mobile application solution.
+This section will define the problem(s)/challenges that the customer wants to address with a Power BI Embedded solution.
 Include things like costs, customer experience, etc.

+Describe the consumer (end user) of the dashboard.

 *If you’d really like to make your write-up pop, include a customer quote that highlights the customer’s problem(s)/challenges.*